Fargo Water Quality at a Glance

 Frequently Asked Questions

-Yes, Fargo’s tap water meets all federal and state drinking water standards and has won recognition as the best-tasting drinking water in North Dakota for 2022 and 2023.
-The city operates two state-of-the-art treatment facilities that process water from the Red River and Sheyenne River.
+Yes.
+Fargo’s tap water meets all federal and state drinking water standards and won 2nd place nationally for best-tasting drinking water at the 2024 American Water Works Association competition.
+The city operates two state-of-the-art treatment facilities processing water from the Red River and Sheyenne River.

-1. Source water characteristics: Red River water is naturally hard due to mineral content from the surrounding geology
+1. Source water characteristics: Red River water contains naturally occurring calcium and magnesium from the surrounding geology of the Red River Valley

 Are there lead service lines in Fargo?